bt3gl/building_blog/content/grub_crash.md

 ## Understanding MBR and EFI

 BIOS/MBR is an older partition table type also referred to as Legacy mode.
-Nowadays, UEFI is in most of the new computer (specially those that came with W8 or W8.1 pre-installed).
+Nowadays, UEFI is in most of the new computer (especially those that came with W8 or W8.1 pre-installed).
 UEFI always use the gpt partition table type.

 To find out each one your computer uses, you can boot into your computers Bios/firmware.
 In addition, to see if it is UEFI: